realh/gnvim/README.md

 gnvim uses GtkTextView to display the text, with a GtkTextBuffer that shadows the currently displayed vim text and highlights.
-It's a rather novel way of using GtkTextView, but it's easy and almost perfect for the job.
+It's a rather novel way of using GtkTextView, but it's easy and at first it seemed ideal for the job.
+But in practice it works out to very inefficient, and fixing that would require nearly as much work as writing a specialised widget.